newjersey/navigator.business.nj.gov/content/src/archived-opportunities/sbe.md

 After you complete this, you will have:

-* A Small Business Enterprise Certificate
+* A Small Business Enterprise certificate